-Even though I posted about our entire wedding, I’d still light to highlight some of the individual things we did.
-I already talked about our wedding streamers and our wedding buttons — this time we’re talking yummy s’mores!
+Even though I posted about our entire wedding, I’d still like to highlight some of the individual things we did.
+I already talked about our wedding streamers and outdoor wedding games — this time we’re talking yummy s’mores!
 The beautiful photography is thanks to our amazing photographer, Jessica Stout.
 And let’s be real — I just wanted more opportunities to show off our gorgeous photography.

 When we were touring our wedding venue for the first time, we both saw a fire-put sitting at the edge of the patio.
 And about ten seconds later, we decided the wedding needed s’mores.
 What’s better than roasting a gooey marshmallow over an open fire?
 Not much!
 We thought the s’mores would also help us complete the campy feel we were going for.

 And roasting s’mores in your fancy duds?
 Even better!
 Looking good, best man.
 Looking good.

 This was a super easy detail to add to our wedding, and was actually the one thing I was doing last-minute.
 My bridesmaid Brittney and I stuffed the little s’mores packets the night before we headed to the wedding venue.
 We put the chocolate between the graham crackers, just in case it got melty.